Mercer-Robotics-Club/High_Accuracy_GPS/Software/Software.md

 # Software

-This file is to layout...
+This section will address the following:
 - All the software being used for the project
 - How to set up all software
 - Version required for all software